 Rather than having your training schedule, attendance reports, and other important info strewn across multiple files, spreadsheets, and to-do lists, Calendar organizes everything in a single tab.

 See how simple everything is: you schedule a training and assign it to users — and that’s it! iSpring Learn automatically invites learners, reminds them about the event, and drops them a line about changes if there are any.

 You and your employees always know which events are planned for a week or a month in advance in a clear and easy way.

 How to keep a calendar in iSpring Learn

-In the calendar, you can schedule both classroom trainings and webinars so that an up-to-date schedule is always at hand.
-You can view the events for a particular month or week, check out the list of all events from a bird’s eye view, or filter them by type (training or webinar), user, or organizer.
+In the calendar, you can schedule classroom trainings so that an up-to-date schedule is always at hand.
+You can view the events for a particular month or week, check out the list of all events from a bird’s eye view, or filter them by user or organizer.

 Add a new training

 To add a new classroom training or workshop, choose the Training event type.
 Then specify a training topic, date, time, and location.
 You can also add an instructor bio and a training outline.

 To be sure that your employees won’t forget about an upcoming event, set up automatic notifications.
 Choose when to remind your learners, and the system will send messages to all participants.

 If an instructor decides to hold the meeting in another conference room, or change the scheduled time, just edit these settings on the event page. iSpring Learn will notify participants about the changes.